albararamli/facebook-phone-validator/README.md

 The third argument [1] is the increment number, if it equals 1, this means to check the number after the current one

 # Shell Output
-The shell outout as folloing:
+The shell output as following:

 +218925122310 [not found] - 7.3